performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 way of managing performance information, some discussion of deployment strategies is useful.

-PMCDmonitoring utilitiesPMDAmonitoring utilitiesThe most common use of performance monitoring utilities is a scenario where the PCP tools are executed on a workstation (the PCP monitoring system), while the interesting performance data is collected on remote systems (PCP
+The most common use of
+performance monitoring utilities is a scenario where the PCP tools are executed on a workstation (the PCP monitoring system), while the interesting performance data is collected on remote systems (PCP